BlueDrink9/keeb_snakeskin/README.md

 * multiple halves
 * multiple halves in a PCB frame

 That being said, you can still use this program; you'll just need to manually edit the SVG outline.
-If you do this for a popular board, please open a PR to share the resulting SVG in `./manual_outlines/`
+If you do this for a popular board, please open a PR to share the resulting SVG (and ideally config json) in `./preset_outlines/`

 One example of a troublesome PCB is the Corne, so I have created a working outline for the Corne classic V2 already.